Skip to Main Content

 Citing a website

-It is often sufficient to simply mention a website in the text or include a citation in the footnotes or endnotes.
+It is often sufficient to simply mention a website in the text or include a citation in the footnotes or endnotes only.
 Since the content of websites changes often, it is recommended that you state the date you accessed it or the date it was last modified.

 The following components may appear in the citation: